 Reading Prakash Kashwan’s “Democracy in the Woods: Environmental Conservation and Social Justice in India, Tanzania, and Mexico”, published by Oxford University Press, it becomes obvious that avoiding the British colonial exploitation of forest land for “scientific management of forest land” and Bhutan’s green credentials are interlinked.
 The book does not mention Bhutan, focussing on the three countries mentioned in its subtitle, but its importance is the applicability of its lessons to a global situation where forests are a site of contestation.
 In his book, Kashwan, an assistant professor of political science at the University of Connecticut, explores the colonial roots of the clash between forestry laws and the rights of forest dwellers, the use/abuse of environmental legislation by post-colonial leaders, and mobilisation by forest dwellers for their rights.

 The crimes of colonialism were followed by acts of newly independent states where the government used development to accrue legitimacy.
-In both India and Tanzania, colonial authorities enacted some of the strongest forestry legislation in the world in fear that the “natives”, in a fit of land redistribution, would destroy the beautiful forests and wildlife – completely ignoring the destruction of habitat by land clearing for plantations by colonial regimes or the orgy of hunting when visiting dignitaries would kill tigers, rhinos and other big game.
-Post-independence this did not change.
+In both India and Tanzania, colonial authorities enacted some of the strongest forestry legislation in the world in fear that the “natives”, in a fit of land redistribution, would destroy the beautiful forests and wildlife.
+This ignored a history of destruction of habitat by land clearing for plantations by colonial regimes and the orgy of hunting when visiting dignitaries would kill tigers, rhinos and other big game.
+Forest communities continued to be marginalised even if they were not the ones directly responsible for such huge biodiversity loss.
 Adivasis in India were not allowed back on their traditional lands, and despite being 8% of the population, make up 40% of those displaced by development projects such as mega dams.
 Nehru declaimed to them that if they had to suffer, at least they were suffering in the national interest.
 In Tanzania, the Maasai were turfed out of their lands, and peasants forced to relocate into villages.

 One of the prime motivations for this was an environmental-political complex that played out in the decades after independence.
 As Kashwan shows, the third Indian Prime Minister, Indira Gandhi, who suspended Constitutional rule by declaring an “emergency” in 1975-77, used the passing of strict environmental regulations as a way of burnishing her “green” credentials while facing criticism for human rights violations, and later used Project Tiger to raise funds from environmental organisations overseas.
 In Tanzania, Julius Nyerere, who governed as the head of the one party state from 1964 to 1985, said in 1961, “I do not want to spend my holidays watching crocodiles.
 Nevertheless, I am entirely in favour of their survival.
 I believe that after diamonds and sisal, wild animals will provide Tanganyika with its greatest source of income.
 Thousands of Americans and Europeans have the strange urge to see these animals.”

 The newly independent states of India and Tanganyika/Tanzania continued to deploy environmental arguments against the rights of forest dwelling inhabitants, often using international support.
-They also received support from elite groups within their countries, who were more interested in the aesthetics of nature, but who did not live or benefit from them.
-In Mexico, though, strong land rights and local mobilisation meant that, “the Mexican national government has often gone out of its way to market nature conservation initiatives as a means to improve peasant welfare and promote rural development.”
+They also received support from elite groups within their countries, who were more interested in the aesthetics of nature, but who did not live in forested areas, or were dependent on them for their lievelihoods.
+In contrast, in Mexico strong land rights and local mobilisation meant that, “the Mexican national government has often gone out of its way to market nature conservation initiatives as a means to improve peasant welfare and promote rural development.”
 Much of this is also because of the structures of representation in India, Tanzania and Mexico.
 In the first two, the forest dwelling inhabitants have been marginal to the politics of the country, while in Mexico multiple actors saw it in their interest to protect the rights of peasant groups.

 In Chapter 7, Kashwan marries the understandings brought out from this understanding of historical laws, the use of “environmental” arguments by colonial and post-colonial regimes, and political mobilisation of forest dwelling groups, to assess forest-based climate change mitigation polices in the three countries.
 Except in the case of Mexico, states have expanded the powers of forestry departments at the cost of local inhabitants, but, conversely, the forestry departments have been ineffectual when faced with “development projects” that seek to extract mineral or other resources from forested areas.
 All of this is facilitated by murky land rights.
 According to the former Governor of the Reserve Bank of India, Raghuram Rajan,